By Staff Writer| 2026-02-06

 Learn how to care for the petite Polish rabbit with housing, diet, and health essentials.
 We cover Polish rabbit breed information, practical Polish rabbit care tips, and the best food for Polish rabbits to keep your companion thriving.

 For digestive health and ideal weight, the best food for Polish rabbits is unlimited timothy or orchard grass hay, a measured 1/8–1/4 cup of high‑fiber pellets per 4 lb body weight (scale to your rabbit’s size), and daily leafy greens such as romaine, cilantro, and parsley.
 Introduce new foods slowly, provide fresh water at all times, and avoid iceberg lettuce, seeds, nuts, and sugary treats.
 Regularly rotating vegetables such as kale and dandelion greens can provide additional nutrients and enrichment, ensuring a balanced diet.
-Always monitor their food intake and adjust portions to prevent obesity.
+Understanding the nutritional profiles of different greens and adjusting to your rabbit's specific needs can create a richer dietary plan.
+Consider seasonal fruits as occasional treats, offering them judiciously to prevent weight gain.

 Search